 - strengthening the collection and analysis of data at country level, which must be gender-disaggregated wherever possible.

-However we are extremely troubled by findings from the WHO-coordinated Alliance for Maternal and Newborn Health Improvement mortality study, which shows that a larger proportion of deaths in low-resource settings occurred during labour, delivery and the subsequent 24 hours, than had been previously estimated.
-With 90 percent of stillbirths related to maternal health, highlighting the importance of woman-centred care through a human rights-based approach must go hand-in-hand with supporting countries to increase their investments.
+We are, however, troubled by findings from the WHO-coordinated Alliance for Maternal and Newborn Health Improvement mortality study, which shows that a larger proportion of deaths in low-resource settings occurred during labour, delivery and the subsequent 24 hours, than had been previously estimated.

 Uniting OBYGNs in a vision of health and wellbeing aligned to the Global Strategy, FIGO, with our 132 National Member Societies, commits to working with WHO and within the Every Woman Every Child architecture to deliver on targets.
 Slow progress across multiple Sustainable Development Goals continues to adversely affect the health of women, children and adolescents, and only through partnership can we ensure all women, children and adolescents not only survive, but thrive.